IIIF/api/source/api/presentation/3.0/index.md

 ##### Annotation
 {: #overview-annotation}

-Content resources, commentary and other references are associated with a Canvas via Annotations.
+All content is linked to a Canvas via Annotations.
+The same mechanism is used for the visible or audible resources as is used for transcriptions, commentary, tags and other content.
 This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of Canvases.
 As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

 ##### Annotation Collection
 {: #overview-annotationcollection}